Comparing Type Systems for Deadlock Freedom: Details on the Second Translation ( )

-We may now give the revised rewriting procedure with value dependencies, denoted $\encCPalt{\cdot}{}$.
+We may now give the revised translation with value dependencies, denoted $\encCPalt{\cdot}{}$.
 We rely on \Cref{n:bn} as well as on {the following extension of \Cref{not:para}, which annotates type judgments with ``discarded'' portions of contexts:}

 \begin{notation}[Hidden/Bracketed Sessions, Extended] Consider the following notations: \begin{enumerate}[label=$\bullet$] \item We shall write:

 rather than

 assuming both ${{\Gamma_1}, z:\ov T\compsi\Psi_1, \Psi_2\s P_1}$ and ${{\Gamma_2},x:{S}\compsi \Phi_1,\Phi_2 \s P_2}$.